-Motor vehicle collisions kill more than 35,000 people and injure millions more every year.
+Motor vehicle collisions kill more than 40,000 people and injure millions more every year.
 Collisions are the leading cause of unintentional injury-related death for most age groups, and the #1 cause of death for teens.
 Unsafe driving also costs communities more than $250 billion a year.
 Traffic courts are on the front lines of this huge problem, but fines alone don't create lasting behavior changes.
-Retraining drivers with better skills and improved attitudes is essential, especially for young drivers or repeat offenders.
+Retraining drivers for better skills and improved attitudes is essential, especially for young drivers or repeat offenders.

 NSC brings together traffic courts and education centers (community colleges, bar associations and training centers) to take on part or all of the program management for the courts.
-NSC can provide certified trainers and instructor development courses to help ensure the curriculum is delivered consistently to all drivers in the program.
+NSC can provide authorized trainers and instructor development courses to help ensure the curriculum is delivered consistently to all drivers in the program.
 The result:

 Nationwide, more courts have partnered with NSC than any other provider for driver safety training.
 NSC courses offer leading-edge curriculum based on research into best driving practices, techniques and choice theory.
-And for courts' flexibility in sentencing, NSC offers a variety of effective, relevant courses to address the retraining needs of drivers of all ages, driving records and violation severity.For more information, call (630) 775-2193.
+And for courts' flexibility in sentencing, NSC offers a variety of effective, relevant courses to address the retraining needs of drivers of all ages, driving records and violation severity.

 Fill out the form below, or call (319) 669-0069.